nloadholtes/synappio-client/Cookbooks/Email-Assurance-for-Email-Marketers.md

 To automatically start a validation job at import, API users should include the additional parameter (listed below) in the curl command for importing via URL.
 To run a validation job after a list import, **the import must be 100% complete.** To wait for Email Assurance to pick up any new email addresses, or any new email lists, simply create the import for the email data and we'll do the rest!

-To **automatically start a validation job when an import is created**, add the parameter **"validate":true** in the curl command for creating an import via URL.
+To **automatically start a validation job when an import is created**, add the parameter **"validate": true** in the curl command for creating an import via URL.

 Sample Command: